Merovex/Astromapper-ruby/README.md

 Traveller Astromapper
 ==========================

-The **Traveller Astromapper** creates random Traveller star maps intended for YOTS.
+The **Traveller Astromapper** creates random Traveller star maps intended for YOTU (Your Own Traveller Universe).

 The maps are generated using an inspired amalgam of [Mongoose](http://www.mongoosepublishing.com/rpgs/traveller/core-rulebooks-accessories.html) and [Classic Traveller](http://www.farfuture.net/) rules, with some [Gurps Space](http://www.sjgames.com/gurps/books/space/) 4e and 3e.